klb-dev/travel-journal/travel-journal/README.md

 - [Scrimba](https://scrimba.com/learn/frontend)

 # UP NEXT
+Making it up to date React.
+I have not fully learned the new React as teaching is from previous versions.
+I will implement React 18.

 I would like to create this into actual blog or travel journal of my experiences.
 Not just Europe but around the world.
 Adding what I actually did instead of just landmarks visited.

 # AUTHOR